Helping Nature

 What we’ve done so far

-• Stumperies for Insects & Fungi: Several stumperies – arrangements of half-buried logs – are in place across the park, which create shaded, moist habitats ideal for insects, fungi, and mosses.
+Several stumperies — arrangements of half-buried logs — are in place across the park, creating shaded, moist habitats ideal for insects, fungi and mosses.

-• Wildflower Meadow in the Moat Garden: In Summer 2024 we sowed our first wildflower meadow in the moat garden with a mixture of native annual and perennial flowers.
-In Autumn 2025 we sowed a second meadow and hope to see both bloom in Spring 2026.
+In Summer 2024 we sowed our first wildflower meadow in the Moat Garden with native annual and perennial flowers.
+In Autumn 2025 we sowed a second, and hope to see both bloom in Spring 2026.

-• Invasive Species Removal: Following recommendations from conservation experts, we’ve been hard at work removing invasive green alkanet from the Moat Garden throughout 2025.
-Thanks to our local volunteers and a corporate volunteer day with Irwin Mitchell, we’ve cleared large areas, and native plants are now returning.
+Following expert advice, we’ve been removing invasive green alkanet from the Moat Garden throughout 2025.
+Thanks to local volunteers and a corporate day with Irwin Mitchell, native plants are now returning.

-• Big Butterfly Count: We took part in the national survey in Summer 2025.
-One survey by the pond recorded 21 butterflies and 9 different species, our highest ever result.
+We took part in the national survey in Summer 2025.
+One survey by the pond recorded 21 butterflies and 9 different species — our highest ever result.

 Plans for 2026

-• Planting for the pond: Though the pond has excellent marginal vegetation, there is no submerged plant life due to a concrete base.
-We’re exploring nature-friendly planting solutions that can go into the pond in Spring 2026.
+- Planting for the pond: the pond has excellent marginal vegetation but no submerged plant life due to a concrete base.
+We’re exploring nature-friendly planting for Spring 2026.

-• Planting for Pollinators: The Council are supporting with flowers and plants in a couple of areas of the park, which will make the areas look nicer, while providing for pollinators.
+- Planting for pollinators: the Council are supporting flowers and plants in a couple of areas — nicer to look at, and good for pollinators.

-• More Stumperies & Conservation areas: We’ll be looking for more areas to add another stumpery, and other areas that can be set aside as conservation areas where we let the grass grow longer.
-Look out for signs explaining these zones and check out our map below..
+- More stumperies & conservation areas: new spots for another stumpery, and areas where we let the grass grow longer.
+Look out for signs explaining these zones.

-• Removing Invasive Species: While we removed a lot of green alkanet in 2025, it is growing back fast in certain parts of the Moat Garden.
-We’ll work to remove as much of this as we can in Spring, with the help of members and local volunteers.
+- Removing invasive species: green alkanet is growing back fast in parts of the Moat Garden — we’ll remove as much as we can in Spring with members and volunteers.

 Bishop’s Park Interactive Nature Map

-This map contains all the nature initiatives that have been done around the park.
+This map contains all the nature initiatives around the park.
 Open it in a new window to show or hide the layers.

 iNaturalist

-iNaturalist is a social network for naturalists.
-Use it to record your observations of plants and animals, and learn about the nature in your area.
+A social network for naturalists — record your observations of plants and animals and learn about nature in your area.
+Please contribute observations for Bishop’s Park.

 iRecord